 Question 1: How do ethical concerns correlate to how favorable or unfavorable the stance is?

+I decided to group all the ethical concerns and weigh them against the stance.
+This is because most respondents have multiple ethical concerns.
 I also verified whether concerns overlap (i.e., the impact of one ethical concern is addressed by another – a term in statistics called ‘multicollinearity’).
 This was not the case, as demonstrated by the image below.
 (Values on the boxes are minimal compared to 1).

 The results of the analysis were as follows.